raelovejoy/liberation-mass/FAQ-General.md

 ### ❓ Will there be food?
 What if I have dietary needs?

-Food is often part of the gathering — usually potluck-style or simple shared meals.
-We aim for inclusivity: labeling food, offering vegan and allergen-friendly options, and encouraging people to bring what they can eat and share.
-No one is excluded if they can’t bring food. *(See [Participation](#2-participation) for cost details.)*
+Food is common but optional.
+Potlucks, shared snacks, or meals often happen.
+We encourage labeling dishes and including vegan or allergen-friendly options, and encouraging people to bring what they can eat and share.
+No one is excluded if they can’t bring food.

 ### ❓ Is it family-friendly?
-Can kids come?

-Yes!
-Children and families are welcome.
-We encourage creating spaces where kids can play, learn, and contribute.
-Some events may include activities designed with young people in mind.
+Not always.
+Some gatherings may welcome kids, but others may not be appropriate — especially if people choose expressive or minimal clothing, or if the flow involves topics not suitable for children.
+Communities may decide to create **separate family-friendly versions** of Liberation Mass where kids can participate safely.
+Check the specific event notes if you’re considering bringing children.

 ### ❓ What about alcohol or substances?

-Each community decides.
-Many gatherings are alcohol-free to keep the space welcoming and safe for all ages.
-Substance use should never compromise safety, consent, or accessibility. *(See [Accessibility & Safety](#5-accessibility--safety) for rules on safety.)*
+Each group decides.
+Many keep gatherings alcohol-free so they’re safe and welcoming for most.
+Safety and consent always come first. *(See [Accessibility & Safety](#5-accessibility--safety) for rules on safety.)*

-### ❓ Can I bring food from a store instead of cooking?
+### ❓ Can I bring store-bought food?

 Of course.
-Homemade food is wonderful, but store-bought snacks, fruit, or drinks are just as welcome.
+Homemade or store-bought are equally welcome.

 ---